CearLab/ActiveLoc/doc/code/SetupGCSLinux.md

 # Now the key is loaded everytime you open a new terminal

-# CLONE REPOSITORY
-# Check to have git installed and a proper ssh-key working.
-Place yourself where
-# you want to clone the repository

-    $ git clone git@github.com:CearLab/ActiveLoc.git

 # INSTALL DOCKER
 # We now proceed installing docker and docker-compose, which we will use for the
 # development environment.
 See https://docs.docker.com/engine/install/ubuntu/